Picture

 • The Asia-Pacific region dominated the renewable energy market in recent years.
 It is likely to maintain its dominance during the forecast period.

-• India's power demand increased significantly in line with its expanding economy and increasing population.
-In 2021, the country generated 150.3 TWh electricity through hydro power up from 114.3 TWh in 2011.
+• India's power demand increased significantly in line with its expanding economy and growing population.
+In 2022, the country generated 162.96 GW of hydropower, up from 147.12 GW in 2021.

 • Moreover, In January 2022, SJVN (Satluj Jal Vidyut Nigam Ltd) bagged a solar project of 125 MW in Uttar Pradesh through a bidding process held by the Uttar Pradesh New and Renewable Energy Development Agency (UPNEDA).
 It includes a 75 MW grid-connected solar project in Jalaun and a 50 MW solar project in Kanpur Dehat districts.

-• Hence, such developments will likely make Asia-Pacific the dominant player in the renewable energy market during the forecast period.
+• Hence, such developments will likely make Asia-Pacific dominant in the renewable energy market during the forecast period.

 The renewable energy market is fragmented in nature.
 Some of the major players in the market (in no particular order) include First Solar Inc., Vestas Wind Systems A/S, Canadian Solar Inc., Jinko Solar Holding Co.
 Ltd, and General Electric Company.